CamilaJaviera91/mock-data-factory/README.md

 ## 🛠️ Customization

-To generate more or fewer rows, change the arguments in generate_clients(), generate_products(), or generate_orders().
+To generate more or fewer rows, change the arguments in generate_clients(), generate_products(), generate_salesman() or generate_orders().
 You can modify the list of product names and categories to suit your business domain.

 ---